9:30 - 9:40 Introduction

 Who should attend?

-- Engineering managers
+- Engineering managers (recommended for morning session)

-- Embedded software engineers
+- Software engineers

-- Software Quality Assurance
+- Software quality

 - Test engineers